Azure/terraform-azurerm-naming/README.md

   location = "West Europe"
 }
 ```
-Other advances usages will be explained in the [Advanced usage](#advancedusage) part of this docs.
+Other advanced usages will be explained in the [Advanced usage](#advancedusage) part of this docs.

 # Internals